Pob4acke/homebridge_idasen/README.md

 ## Notes
 Special thanks to [idasen-controller](https://github.com/rhyst/idasen-controller) and [homebridge-blinds-cmd](https://github.com/hjdhjd/homebridge-blinds-cmd) as those are the basis for my small script.
 If you are willing to contribute, feel free to improve my solution!
 There are many things one can do better, as I'm just a beginner :)

+And for sure thanks to the one who made it better than me: vniehues, check out [homebridge-linak](https://github.com/vniehues/homebridge-linak)